mitre/kvh_geo_fog_3d/README.md

 By default, the serial port is owned by root.dialout.
 To run this driver without root privileges, you must add your user to the dialout group.

+# Packaging

+For information on packaging and releasing this package at MITRE, see PACKAGING.md